isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Probably impossible.
 Maybe a heuristic looking for data items used together is possible.

-### <a name="Rc-struct"></a> C.2: Use `class` if the class has an invariant; use `struct` if the data members can vary independently
+### <a name="Rc-struct"></a>C.2: Use `class` if the class has an invariant; use `struct` if the data members can vary independently

 ##### Reason

+Readability.
 Ease of comprehension.
 The use of `class` alerts the programmer to the need for an invariant.
+This is a useful convention.

 ##### Note

 An invariant is a logical condition for the members of an object that a constructor must establish for the public member functions to assume.
 After the invariant is established (typically by a constructor) every member function can be called for the object.
 An invariant can be stated informally (e.g., in a comment) or more formally using `Expects`.

+If all data members can vary independently of each other, no invariant is possible.

 ##### Example